I took an incredible two-week trip to Italy seven years ago.

 Immerse Yourself in the Culture

-Being on your own makes even ordering lunch a beautiful experience.
+When you travel solo, being on your own makes even ordering lunch a beautiful experience.

 As I slowly enunciated, yet tried to sound natural and native, the lovely Italian waiter spoke to me in almost perfect English.
 When I said I wanted to learn to speak Italian, I was hugged and kissed as a friend – he even sat down with me to give me a quick language lesson.
 You almost never see this happen in a tour group because the guide takes care of speaking to the locals for you.